uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

 Maybe you’ve had a call on Skype that has been poor quality.
 Maybe the video flickers or the sound drops for a split second.
 That’s packets being lost.
-However, you of course get the overall picture and the conversation you’re having is successful.
+However, you still get the overall picture and the conversation you’re having is successful.